 The potential of MTS’ RWE Insights creates value for each of its stakeholders.

 - Medical device and pharmaceutical companies can subscribe to RWE to help address regulatory requirements, drive drug and device development, support outcomes-based contracts and reduce their products’ time to market.

 - Federal health agencies can use RWE to enhance monitoring a product’s safety once it’s on the market, tracking adverse events and leveraging data for regulatory decisions.

 “It’s a clinical research model where everyone wins,” said Curtis Dudley, MTS’ vice president of data analytics.
-“Mercy built our RWE platform to make sure we’re providing the best possible care, but with an urgent need for data-driven change across health care, it just makes sense to scale our efforts, share unique capabilities and come together as empowered providers to create better care for patients everywhere.”
+“Mercy built our RWE platform to make sure we’re providing the best possible care, but with an urgent need for data-driven change across health care, it just makes sense to scale our efforts and share our unique capabilities to create better care for patients everywhere.”

 “This partnership with Mercy demonstrates SAP’s commitment to improving healthcare effectiveness and innovating with customers as strategic partners,” said Martin Mrugal, Global Head of Customer Success at SAP.

 Mercy Technology Services (MTS) provides and manages technology solutions for Mercy, one of the largest Catholic health systems in the nation, and since 2014 extends services to other health care providers.
 An early adopter of Epic’s EHR, Mercy became the nation’s first to be accredited by Epic to offer EHR solutions to other hospitals, including Epic in the cloud, implementation and optimization.
 With MTS’s full suite of health care offerings including health care cloud, managed services, imaging-as-a-service, disaster recovery and BaaS, hospitals can reduce IT costs and risks.
 MTS’s award-winning data analytics help reduce waste, manage health care’s highest costs and support a model of care that keeps patients healthier.